bangsluke/bangsluke.github.io/HelperDoc.md

 # Helper Doc

-A document containing useful commands and fixes for projects
+A document containing useful commands, set up, checklists and fixes for projects

 ## Table of Contents